Maryland turns to a trusted combo to edge Notre Dame and reach the men’s lacrosse Final Four

-Twice over the final 20 minutes of regulation, DeMaio had assisted Logan Wisnauskas on goals against Irish goaltender Liam Entenmann.
+Twice over the final 20 minutes of regulation, DeMaio assisted Logan Wisnauskas on goals against Irish goaltender Liam Entenmann.
 In overtime, Wisnauskas found DeMaio on a give-and-go at point-blank range to send Maryland (14-0) to the Final Four for the sixth time in the past seven tournaments.

 “Obviously we’re both lefties, and we’ve been playing together for a while,” DeMaio said of Wisnauskas.
 “We know what each other likes to do.
 We were lucky enough to find each other there when we really needed it.”